PreEmptive logo

 • Using HTTPS for all transactions: Secure URL practices encrypt all data in transit using HTTPS rather than HTTP.
 SSL/TLS certificates provide robust encryption and serve as the first defense against man-in-the-middle attacks, which can intercept and manipulate data.

 • Implementing end-to-end encryption: Only the communicating users can read the messages with end-to-end encryption.
 Even if an attacker intercepts the data packets, they cannot decrypt the information.
-This is particularly important for messaging apps and in email security protocols.
+This is particularly important for messaging apps and email security protocols.

 • Digitally signing messages: Use digital signatures to verify the integrity of the messages.
 When a message is digitally signed, any alteration or tampering becomes evident, allowing users to disregard compromised messages.